Available Projects

 This project (1993-1995) developed a state of the art videoconferencing facility, augmented with various sensors, which reacted to user activity by automatically selecting appropriate configurations of audio and video sources.
 The system infers the intentions of users and reacts accordingly, allowing them to conduct both local and videoconference meetings, making full use of the presentation technology (document camera, VCR, digital whiteboard) without needing to interact with the computer.

-Adaptive File Distribtion Protocol
+Adaptive File Distribution Protocol

 AFDP is a protocol for the efficient and reliable distribution of large files to many hosts on a LAN or internetwork.
 The protocol is built on top of UDP, and uses a rate-based flow control mechanism following the publishing metaphor.

-A robotic system using simple visual processing and controlled by neural networks was developed.
+NOVICE: Neural Network Robotic Control A robotic system using simple visual processing and controlled by neural networks was developed.
 The robot performs docking and target reaching without prior geometric calibration of its components.
 All effects of control signals on the robot are learned by the controller through visual observation during a training period, and refined during actual operation.
-Minor changes in the system's configuration result in a brief period of degraded performance while the controller adapts to the new mappings.
+Minor changes in the system’s configuration result in a brief period of degraded performance while the controller adapts to the new mappings.